 FSC Anti-Corruption Policy

-The FSC has developed a comprehensive policy on corruption prevention which set aims and objectives, draw together existing policies and procedures that relate to corruption prevention.
+The FSC has adopted a comprehensive policy on corruption prevention which set aims and objectives, draw together existing policies and procedures that relate to corruption prevention.